 If you were to expose a coil rated at 1.0ohm or higher to the power needed to heat one rated at 0.4ohms (a common sub-ohm coil rating), its naturally low resistance means it will be overwhelmed by the power and burn out, just like the filament in the bulb.

 If your device has a lock function, set the correct wattage for your chosen coil and lock it in to avoid accidentally raising or lowering the power in a pocket or bag.
-If a lock function is not available, then take care to double check the settings before taking a puff.
+If a lock function is not available, take care to double-check the settings before taking a puff.

-Equally, many all-in-one devices and pod systems like the EDGE GO, make life simpler for you by operating with one coil variety at one pre-set output you cannot modify yourself.
-Others feature smart tech like temperature controls and coil detection, automatically adjusting their wattage output to the coil being used at the time.
+Equally, many all-in-one devices and pod systems, like the EDGE GO, make life simpler for you by operating with one coil variety at one pre-set output you cannot modify yourself.
+Others feature smart tech like temperature controls and coil detection, which automatically adjust their wattage output to the coil being used at the time.

 Take special care with devices that both allow you to modify the wattage and are compatible with a variety of coil types.
 Some may feature both a standard and sub-ohm coil option, expecting you, the user, to adjust the power accordingly when switching.
 If you choose a different option either intentionally or by accident and don't adjust your power, you might burn out your coil.

-During normal use, a good quality vape coil should last anywhere from two to three weeks.
+During normal use, a good-quality vape coil should last anywhere from two to three weeks.
 However, there are a number of variables that can dictate this lifespan.
-Avoiding the above pitfalls causing a burnt out coil will of course prolong the lifespan, however the type of e-liquid used as well as the power output of your device play a significant role.
+Avoiding the above pitfalls that cause a burnt-out coil will, of course, prolong the lifespan; however, the type of e-liquid used and the power output of your device also play significant roles.

 Ensure you use the correct power for your coil rating, avoid coloured and overly sweet e-liquids and follow the best practice for avoiding a burnout, and your coil should be expected to last.
-Coil technology has moved on a lot since vaping's early days, and the likes of mesh coils have greatly improved lifespans of two weeks plus, over older styles that often became compromised much sooner.
+Coil technology has moved on a lot since vaping's early days.
+The likes of mesh coils have greatly improved lifespans of two weeks plus over older styles that often became compromised much sooner.